Watch this. It’s a bit long, but it’s worth it.

 The presenter is the Grand Inquisitor of Newsnight himself, Jeremy Paxman, but for much of it, he’s strangely quiet – he generally just lets the two key guests slug it out.

-And they both do things we’d advise our media training to avoid.
+And they both make mistakes we’d advise our media training clients to avoid.